• Skip to primary navigation

 • ×

-Home » Cookies » Chocolate Covered Oreos » Chocolate Covered Marshmallow Cookies (Mallomar)
+Home » Recipes » Chocolate Covered Oreos and other cookies

-Chocolate Covered Marshmallow Cookies have a crunchy graham cracker base topped with a marshmallow and a creamy chocolate coating.
-Chocolate covered cookies are always a favorite!
+Chocolate Covered Marshmallow Cookies are a chewy cookie with a crunchy graham cracker base topped with a fluffy marshmallow and chocolate coating.

 Chocolate Marshmallow (Mallomar) Cookies are coated in chocolate and have decorative red or green zigzags.